PennyLaneAI/pennylane/pennylane/logging/README.md

 By using `lightning.qubit` we can now treat the execution environment as a black-box, and see the log-level messages as they hit the custom VJP functions as part of the autograd execution pipeline.

 Note that the above features have been added for Torch, Tensorflow, JAX and autograd.

+## Customizing logs

+As with any package that targets many domains, Python's loging is as extensible and flexible as it is hard to configure -- ideally we define some good defaults that meet our development goals, and only deviate from them if required.
+To change log-levels that are reporrting on a package or module-wide basis, it is possible to do so by modidyfing the entries in the `log_config.toml` file, under the `[loggers]` section.
+In addition, if we want to send the logs eslewhere, we can adjust the `[handlers]` section, which control what happens to each message.
+If we do not like the output format of the messages, we can adjust these through the `[formatters]` section.
+If we want to filter messages based on some criteria, we can add these to the respective handlers.
+Rather than provide extensive docs here, I will suggest reading the Python logging documentation [how-to](https://docs.python.org/3/howto/logging.html#python logging) and ["advanced" tutorial](https://docs.python.org/3/howto/logging.html#logging-advanced-tutorial) level.